mokshaproject/moksha/docs/main/Middleware.rst

 It currently provides the following functionality

     * Sets up the feed storage and cache for widgets
-    * Handles dispatching moksha applications, which can be any WSGI app
+    * Handles dispatching moksha applications, which can be any WSGI app or Controller.
     * Handles dispatching to individual widgets, which are simply `ToscaWidgets <http://toscawidgets.org>`_
     * Sets up `SQLAlchemy` database engines for each application
     * Initializes applications data models